 Going back to unique value proposition – I can’t emphasis enough how important this is, especially to your first time visitors.
 To increase the chances of your visitors understanding reasons to use your website instead of your competition (and decrease your bounce rate), you should test adding a ‘why use us’ or ‘why our clients love us’ module on your homepage with 3-4 short bullet points to help explain this.
 Don’t just presume your visitors know!

-And for those of you looking for more A/B testing help, I have some great articles – help for picking a low cost A/B testing tool, and help if you aren’t sure you have enough traffic to do A/B testing.
+And for those of you looking for more A/B testing help, I have some great articles – help for picking an A/B testing tool, and help if you aren’t sure you have enough traffic to do A/B testing.

-Which of these 12 simple A/B tests have you used with the best results?
+Which of these 12 simple A/B tests have you used so far?
 What other simple A/B tests have worked best for increasing leads or sales?
-Please comment below so we can discuss and learn.
-Thanks!
+Please comment below so we can discuss.